Spring 2017 Events

 State representatives and civil rights champions will be awarded for their work, and a buffet dinner will be served.

 “Ayotzinapa, Crónica de un Crimen de Estado” Film Screening

 Come join Gente Latina Unida (GLU) for a movie screening and discussion on September 26, 4-6 pm in room 102 in Howard.
 There will be pan dulce, hot chocolate and engaging conversation!
 This event is co-sponsored by the Department of Inclusion Multicultural Engagement!

 A powerful short film about the 43 student who went missing from Guerrero on September 26 2014.
 The film questions and deconstructs the involvement of the state.

-The Mandatory Fall All-Student Organization Meeting has been scheduled for Thursday, September 21st at 7pm in the Council Chamber.
+The Mandatory Spring All-Student Organization Meeting has been scheduled for Wednesday, January 24, 2018 at 7pm in the Council Chamber.
 All student organizations must send at least two representatives to this important meeting.
 At this meeting, we will review relevant policies and procedures (i.e. posting policies, reimbursement procedures, risk management and liability, etc.) that student organizations are responsible for and will be held accountable to.
-During this meeting, you will also hear from Conferences and Events, the Business Office, Student Activities, and ASLC.
+During this meeting, you will also hear from Student Activities, ASLC, Conferences and Events, SLS, and other special guests.
 As always, there will be time for questions and answers at the end of the meeting.